Optable/optable-android-sdk/README.md

 ## Using

-To configure an instance of the SDK integrating with an [Optable](https://optable.co/) sandbox running at hostname `sandbox.customer.com`, from a configured application origin identified by slug `my-app`, you can instantiate the SDK from an Activity or Application `Context`, such as for example the following application `MainActivity`:
+To configure an instance of the SDK integrating with an [Optable](https://optable.co/) DCN running at hostname `dcn.customer.com`, from a configured application origin identified by slug `my-app`, you can instantiate the SDK from an Activity or Application `Context`, such as for example the following application `MainActivity`:

 #### Kotlin